t6kke/BadmintonSkillCalculator/README.md

 - GetOrAddPlayer function in Database package is a mess and needs some work.
 - Extract details from Tournament name and store them in DB.
 - application version metadata(db logic version, skill calculator version) in database for initial validation.
-- SQL of the reports should be views in the database.
 - created_at and updated_at fields into varios database tables where they make sense.
-- Improve functionality to define category of the tournament.
 - Add ELO confidence value and use it to handle ELO gain/loss.
 - Fix excel parser being dependant on results information.
 - Tournament results statistics report users games count.
 This change will be in the future since this has to change when matches consist of multiple games.
-- Rework how commands/launch arguments are built and handled.

 ### Far Future